 When you also factor in the faster pace at which everything happens these days, the problems faced by entrepreneurs become even more magnified.
 However, on the flip side, you also have better access to more resources and information – literally at your fingertips.

 While these challenges can vary depending on the type and nature of your business, certain things are common across the board.
-To give you an idea, here are the three most common challenges of entrepreneurship that you are likely to encounter in the earliest stages of your venture, as well as some solutions you can use to mitigate them.
+To give you an idea, here are the three most common obstacles that fledgling entrepreneurs face, as well as some of the solutions you can use to mitigate them.

 From a chronological perspective, this is often the first concern you will have to address as a would-be entrepreneur.
 Many small businesses fail because their owners don't factor in the impact that starting a company will have on their relationships, their career, and their other responsibilities.